robindemourat/zotermite/README.md

-Zotermite
+Zotermite - when markdown meets zotero
 ============
-# When Markdown meets Zotero

 Zotermite is an open-source app aimed at facilitating the use of academic references in markdown documents.